 For each application fee, \$7 goes directly to elk management, monitoring and research.
 These funds also enhance elk habitat, which benefits elk and many other wildlife.
 If selected in the drawing, an elk hunting license costs \$49.
 Before obtaining an elk hunting license, all winners must participate in a Wisconsin elk hunter education course.
 The Wisconsin class covers history, hunting regulations, biology, behavior, and scouting/hunting techniques.
 The 2024 inaugural elk hunt in the Black River Elk Range was a success, with hunters harvesting four of the four-bull quota early in the season.
 Bull-only quotas and hunting have been provided every fall since 2018 in the Clam Lake Elk Range.
 For more information on the elk hunt, visit the DNR's elk hunting webpage at https://dnr.wisconsin.gov/ topic/hunt/elkhunting.
+Stamp of Holmen must be received or postmarked by Aug.
+1, 2025.
+Judging will take place on August 23, 2025, at the Waterfowl Hunters Expo in Oshkosh, Wis.
+The winners of the 2025 contests were:

-Pheasant - Robert Leum of Holmen Waterfowl - Jon Rickaby of Suamico All stamp contest applicants should review the contest rules carefully to ensure the eligibility of their entries.
+Wild Turkey - Robert Leum of Holmen Pheasant - Robert Leum Waterfowl - Jon Rickaby of Suamico All stamp contest applicants should review the contest rules carefully to ensure the eligibility of their entries.
 Artwork must meet technical requirements to be properly processed and prepared for judging and display.
 Rules, entry information, and reproduction rights agreements are available on the DNR's Wildlife Stamp Funding and Stamp Design Contest webpage.
 Stamp contest applicants are strongly encouraged to obtain insurance for their artwork if shipped, and to confirm the delivery of their submission directly with the stamp contest coordinator.
 Johnson FROM PAGE 1 Most notable in my mind was opening day on April 9, 1973, when 13.8 inches of wet, heavy snow fell over Milwaukee and paralyzed the city.
-Schools were closed for days and the blizzardlike winds whipped up incredible snow drifts up to our juvenile necks that my "Sandlot" friends and I at Beaver Creek Apartments turned into a massive network of tunnels that would've been the envy of Colonel Hogan and his P.O.W. it is, "Heroes" at Stalag 13. even astronomical spring can be a little schizophrenic, especially in Wisconsin, where the season tends to delay its full-on stage right entrance until at least May downstate, or sometimes even into June in the North Woods.
+Schools were closed for days and the blizzardlike winds whipped up incredible snow drifts up to our juvenile necks that my "Sandlot" friends and I at Beaver Creek Apartments turned into a massive network of tunnels that would've been the envy of Colonel Hogan and his P.O.W.
+"Heroes" at Stalag 13. it is, even astronomical spring can be a little schizophrenic, especially in Wisconsin, where the season tends to delay its full-on stage right entrance until at least May downstate, or sometimes even into June in the North Woods.
 Evidently the observant Twain visited the Badger State during spring, astronomical spring - the only spring there was in Twain's day.
 Old Man Winter likes to grab hold for dear life in Wisconsin and the Upper Midwest in the spring, where the weather can bring a blizzard one day and twisters the next.
 You can't blame him, though.
 Old Man Winter was a little late to the party this year.
 After popping his head in for a few days in mid-January, much to the ire of a much-surprised visiting robin in the midst of our extended autumn season, he finally shuffled in about mid-February this year, when I finally broke out the snow shovel, boots and Stormy Kromer.
 Now that it's spring, it's winter.